rkumar-1/pixel-Da/README.md

 When C++11 standard introduced 'thread' as an abstraction in C++ for the first time, many knew this support was long due.
 The good news is the language's support for thread abstractions continues to evolve.

-In C++17 standard, users can choose 'parallel stl' as as choice and the C++20 standard brings with it better parallel processing abstractions.
-Althought C++11 introduced tasks and futures, tasks cannot be composed into work flows.
-This changes with C++20 that allows composition of tasks.
+In C++17 standard, users can choose 'parallel stl' as as an execution policy choice for their algorithms.
+The C++20 standard brings with it even better parallel processing abstractions.
+In C++11, you cannot compose a set of tasks into a work flow.
+This changes with C++20 which allows a composition of tasks.

 The Parallel Dance